 - 3 out of 4 teachers indicated the program impacted them personally

-As a result of completing the Ice House Student Success Program, Prepa Tec students developed their entrepreneurial mindset and 21st Century skills to be internationally competitive.
-Importantly, 9 out of 10 students agreed that they were able to adopt and apply an entrepreneurial mindset through the program, and nearly 90% of students agreed that they developed and applied 21st Century skills such as communication, problem solving, collaboration, and critical thinking.
+Through this customized program, Prepa Tec students developed their entrepreneurial mindset to become internationally competitive.
+That is to say, 9 out of 10 students agreed that they were able to embrace and apply an entrepreneurial mindset after taking the program.
+As a result, nearly 90% of students agreed that they developed and applied skills such as communication, problem-solving, collaboration, and critical thinking.

 The full outcomes report includes an analysis of over 20,000 responses from teachers, students, and parents.